Alvarezsauroidea: Hand morphology and dietary shift

 In contrast to the digit reduction of the hand of derived alvarezsauroid to a claw used for digging, Haplocheirus was still able to grab things.
 However, Haplocheirus already shows the enlargement of the second manual digit.
 Important data on the evolution of the alvarezsauroid hand is also provided by the basal parvicursorine Linhenykus.
 Another difference between Alvarezsauridae and Haplocheirus is the dentition.
 While alvarezsauroids show a simplified homogenous dentition, Haplocheirus on the other side possesses recurved serrated teeth.
 The dentition of Haplocheirus and their basal phylogenetic position, suggest that carnivory was the primitive condition for the clade.
 Furthermore, Haplocheirus possesses more teeth on the maxilla than other alvarezsauroids.
+Additionally, studies on the range of motion and myology of alvarezsauroid arms suggest a digging insectivore lifestyle.

-In 2025, Wang and colleagues identified hard tissue debris and possible soft tissues in the intestinal contents of the Bannykus holotype (represented by the yellowish conglomerate) based on scanning electron microscopy, which was consistent with further Raman spectroscopy analysis that detected "characteristic peaks indicative of bone-derived material", suggesting that Bannykus probably had a carnivorous diet.
+In 2025, Wang and colleagues identified hard tissue debris and possible soft tissues in the intestinal contents of the Bannykus holotype (represented by the yellowish conglomerate) based on scanning electron microscopy, which was consistent with further Raman spectroscopy analysis that detected "characteristic peaks indicative of bone-derived material", suggesting Bannykus probably had a carnivorous diet.
 The authors concluded that both the forelimb reduction and the dietary shift from carnivory to probably insectivory among alvarezsaurians occurred later in their evolution.